chevdor/srtool-cli/README.md

-        build      Start a new srtool container to build your runtime help       Prints this message or the help of the given subcommand(s) info       Provide information about the srtool container and your repo version    Show the versions of the srtool container.
+        build      Start a new srtool container to build your runtime help       Prints this message or the help of the given subcommand(s) info       Provide information about the srtool container and your repo pull       Simply pull the srtool image and do not run anything else version    Show the versions of the srtool container.
 Use --version if you want the version of this executable